-Editorial office: Wilhelm Binder.
-Concept, Design: Barbara Stöhr attention to the existing injustice, two naked people stormed the stage of the New Year's Concert with the message: in concentration camps.
+Initiative) with its participation in his triggered a great wave of solidarity gueer movement.
+In 1982, to draw attention to the existing injustice, two naked people stormed the stage of the New Year's Concert with the message: rights for gays!)
+The banner: a pink in concentration camps.